vsakamuri/shopping-ingredient-app/README.md

 * Add Python and Python Script folders to home path

+* Download the code from GitHub

+* Get the .env from app owner and add it to root folder

 * Open the project root folder in command prompt

-* Run following command to creae virtual running environment
+* Run following command to create virtual running environment
 >    python -m pip install pipenv

 * Run following command to install dependencies in virtual environment